 Virgin Galactic edges to goal of launching space tourism

-In October 2014, a tragic accident claimed the life of test pilot Mike Alsbury and destroyed the VSS Enterprise in October 2014, flight testing resumed with a replacement space vehicle, VSS Unity, which performed its first glide-tests in December 2016 and made its first powered flight in April 2018.
+In October 2014, a tragic accident claimed the life of test pilot Mike Alsbury and destroyed the spaceship VSS Enterprise.
+Flight-testing resumed with a replacement vehicle, VSS Unity, which performed its first glide-tests in December 2016 and made its first powered flight in April 2018.

 The run-up to Christmas 2018 also proved auspicious, as a test-flight of the rocketship reached a new altitude high-point of 51.4 miles – described as "the edge of space."

 In May 2021, Virgin Galactic conducted the first of three key test flights that should enable it to enter commercial service.
 The Unity vehicle, with former RAF test pilot Dave Mackay and Space Shuttle veteran 'CJ' Sturckow at the controls, powered to a height of 89km (55 miles), then glided back down to Earth.
 For a flavour of the flight, watch the spectacular clip below.

 A critical requirement was the granting of a US Federal Aviation Administration (FAA) licence to fly paying passengers into space, and this was granted on 18 June.
 Sir Richard said of that, "I truly believe that space belongs to all of us."